-When we think of spy gadgets we naturally think of secret agents, private-eyes and law enforcement bodies.
+When we think of spy gadgets we naturally think of secret agents, private-eyes and law enforcement.
 We think James Bond, Jason Bourne or even Johnny English.

 But is it legal?